CSSG/css-o-gram/en/advanced.md

 	*/

-When it's needed to illustrate some valueable class somewhere high in DOM tree:
+When it's necessary to illustrate some valueable class somewhere high in DOM tree:

 	/*